hanzalah21027/Offensive-Language-Identification/README.md

 ## Methodology

 We have used four methods to train our datasets.
-\nEach of the methods is described below:
+\Each of the methods is described below:
 ### TF-IDF model
 TF-IDF or Term Frequency - Inverse Document
 Frequency algorithm uses the frequency of words